K. B. Hedgewar: Later political activities

-1930 was the only year when the RSS celebrated 26 January and it stopped the practice from the next year onwards.
-However, such celebration became a standard feature of the freedom movement and often came to mean violent confrontation with the official police.
-C. P. Bhishikar states,[In April 1930], Mahatma Gandhi gave a call for 'Satyagraha' against the British Government.
+[In April 1930], Mahatma Gandhi gave a call for 'Satyagraha' against the British Government.
 Gandhi himself launched the Salt Satyagraha undertaking his Dandi Yatra.
 Dr. Hedgewar decided to participate only individually and not let the RSS join the freedom movement officially.
 He sent information everywhere that the Sangh will not participate in the Satyagraha.
 However those wishing to participate individually in it were not prohibited.

-Hedgewar emphasized that he participated in the Civil Disobedience movement of 1930 in an individual capacity, and not as a RSS member.
+Hedgewar emphasised that he participated in the Civil Disobedience movement of 1930 in an individual capacity, and not as a RSS member.
 His concern was to keep the RSS out of the political arena.
 According to Hedgewar's biography, when Gandhi launched the Salt Satyagraha in 1930, he sent information everywhere that the RSS will not participate in the Satyagraha.
 However those wishing to participate individually in it were not prohibited.

-For Hedgewar, India was an ancient civilisation, and the freedom struggle was an attempt to re-establish a land for the Hindus after almost 800 years of foreign rule, primarily by the Mugals and then by the British.
-The tri-colour according to Hedgewar did not encaptulate the ancient past of India.
-Hedgewar insisted that the RSS must only be involved with "man-making".
-He was critical of Hindu society and its degeneration over the centuries with its out-dated and often backward practices.
-The RSS, he wrote, must be completely devoted to establishing men of character and worthy of respect the world over.

-Establishment of Rashtra Sevika Samiti

-Laxmibai Kelkar was the founder of the Rashtra Sevika Samiti.
-Before establishing the organization, Kelkar visited Dr. K.B.
-Hedgewar, the founder of the RSS, in 1936 and had a long discussion to persuade him regarding the need for starting a women's wing in the Rashtriya Swayamsevak Sangh itself.
-Hedgewar, though, continued to restrict membership of the RSS to men.
-However, Hedgewar advised Laxmibai Kelkar to establish an entirely separate organization that would be autonomous and independent of the RSS, as both groups were ideologically identical.
-Hedgewar promised Kelkar unconditional solidarity, support and guidance for the Samithi.
-Following this, Kelkar established the Rashtra Sevika Samiti at Wardha on 25 October 1936.
+Hedgewar saw the RSS as a tool to rebuild the social capital that had evaporated from Hindu society at-large.
+He did not wish for the RSS to engage in the day-to-day politics of his times.
+He distinguished between personal choice and organisational focus.
+Individuals, that is Swayamsevaks were free to choose to what extent they wanted to struggle for freedom from British tyranny, but the RSS was only focused on social capital through its shakhas.